MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/business-continuity-and-disaster-recovery.md

 - Application operations with reduced functionality or degraded performance in the presence of an outage.

-- Workload suitability for availability zones or availability sets.
+- Workload suitability for Availability Zones or availability sets.

   - Data sharing and dependencies between zones.

-  - Impact of availability zones on update domains compared to availability sets and percentage of workloads that can be under maintenance simultaneously.
+  - Impact of Availability Zones on update domains compared to availability sets and percentage of workloads that can be under maintenance simultaneously.

-  - Support for specific virtual machine (VM) stock-keeping units with availability zones.
+  - Support for specific virtual machine (VM) stock-keeping units with Availability Zones.

-  - Using availability zones is required if Microsoft Azure ultra disk storage is used.
+  - Using Availability Zones is required if Microsoft Azure ultra disk storage is used.

 - Consistent backups for applications and data.